 Nikkormat / Nikomat

-More basic than the Nikon F but same lenses and similar build quality.
+More basic body than the Nikon F but same lenses.

 Nikkormat FTN, 50mm f/1.4 Nikkor-S (Color photos of the camera were made with a Nikon F, 55mm f/3.5 Micro-Nikkor-P.C, and Portra 400.)